 - Additional options

 When you want to take a close look at individual values in your data, you can view your series in a table.
 When these are time series, they will be presented in a time table.
-The first column of a time table displays the dates and each column after that displays the values of each series in the document.
-In the analysis tree, you can add a table after the series list or after any analysis.
+The first column of Time table displays the dates and each column after that displays the values of each series in the document.
+In the Analysis tree, you can add a table after the series list or after any analysis.